-Ayr United has adequate facilities for disabled persons with approximately 160 sq. metres of terracing for the sole use of disabled persons and their carers.
-Twenty-four spaces are allocated for wheelchair users and their carers.
+- Ayr United has adequate facilities for disabled people.
+The Wheelchair Access Area is approximately 160 sq. metres of terracing, providing forty-eight spaces for the sole use of Wheelchair Users and their carers.
 This area is flat and is mostly covered.
-There is a designated entrance and exit for disabled persons with a wide gate to give easy access to disabled persons in their wheelchairs.
+There is a designated entrance and exit with a wide gate to give easy access to persons in their wheelchairs.
 This gate is permanently manned throughout the game by designated stewards.
 There are disabled toilets for both male and female.
-The Club employs both male and female stewards solely for assisting disabled persons and their carers.
-The Club grant free admission to any wheelchair user disabled persons and their accompanying carer.
+The Club employs both male and female stewards solely for assisting Wheelchair Users and their carers.
+The Club charge the concession price admission to any wheelchair user and their accompanying carer goes free.

-The disabled person’s enclosure is reserved for use by parties who are disabled and is primarily utilised by disabled supporters who are wheelchair users.
+- The Wheelchair Access Area is primarily reserved for disabled supporters who are wheelchair users.
 If a disabled person who is not wheelchair user is unable to gain access to the seating area in the main stand or other suitable viewing area, the Club will consider a specific request to allow that disabled person access to the disabled enclosure provided an arrangement is made with the Ayr United FC Administration office not later than 24 hours in advance of the particular match to be viewed.

-Ayr United FC has six designated disabled car parking spaces available for disabled spectators.
+- Ayr United FC has six designated disabled car parking spaces available for disabled spectators.
 These are available on a first come first served basis.
-The car park is ordinarily full approximately 30 minutes prior to kick off and, on occasions that a large crowd is anticipated, the Police Match Commander will usually direct in advance that the car park will be closed anything between 45 minutes to 1 hour in advance of kick off.
+The car park is ordinarily full approximately 30 minutes prior to kick off and, on occasions that a large crowd is anticipated, the Match Safety Officer will usually direct in advance that the car park will be closed anything between 45 minutes to 1 hour in advance of kick off.

-Ayr United FC, with advance notice will provide commentary for blind and visually impaired supporters.
-There are reserved seating for four persons who are blind or visually impaired.
+- Ayr United FC, with advance notice, will provide commentary for visually impaired supporters.
+There is reserved seating for four persons who are visually impaired.
 Headphones can be provided.
 There is room for guide dogs in this area.